antonina-t/pink-advent-of-code-2022/README.md

 3. Download the code, e.g. by running `git clone https://github.com/antonina-t/pink-advent-of-code-2022.git` in the terminal

 4. Open the project in IntelliJ.
-You might have to download a JDK.
+It might tell you to set up an SDK, do it.
 I am using openjdk-19

 5. Look at the files in our project:
    * The `input` folder contains the input files (only our test input for Day 0 for now)